Kei Truck & Kei Car Laws in Virginia (2026)

 Recent Legislative Changes

 Virginia has not passed specific legislation targeting kei vehicles in recent sessions.
-The state continues to operate under its existing vehicle registration and inspection framework, which accommodates kei vehicles through the standard process.
+The state continues to classify kei trucks as low speed or special purpose vehicles with the 35 mph road restriction.

 Tips from Local Owners

-• Find a kei-friendly inspection station.
+- Find a kei friendly inspection station.
 This is the single most important tip for Virginia kei vehicle owners.
-Not all inspection stations are familiar with or willing to inspect kei vehicles.
+Not all inspection stations are familiar with or willing to inspect kei vehicles like the Mitsubishi Minicab or Daihatsu Hijet.
 Ask other kei owners in Virginia for recommendations.
 Some stations in the Shenandoah Valley, Southwest Virginia, and rural areas are known to be more accommodating.

 Find verified kei truck dealers in Virginia in our dealer directory.